The Best Alaska Cruise Ports and Choosing the Right Itinerary for You

 If you’re traveling on a small ship, your ship may call at Wrangell, Petersburg or go ashore at Bartlett Cove in Glacier Bay National Park.
 These are all wonderful and intimate ports with lots to see and do.
 Learn more here about Wrangell, here about Petersburg and here about Glacier Bay.

 Even though it isn’t in Alaska, many cruises which start or end in Seattle stop in Victoria.
-If your ship calls at Victoria, read all about my suggestions for what to do in Victoria here.
+If your ship calls at Victoria, read all about my suggestions for making the most of a short port call there.

 If you’re embarking or disembarking in Whittier or Seward, you’ll be flying in or out of Anchorage.
 If you’re looking to spend a few extra days exploring, read more about all the wonderful things to do in Anchorage here.